dazajuandaniel/Machine-Learning/README.md

     ├── Classification          # Code for my development of various classification algorithms ├── Clustering              # Code for my development of various clustering algorithms ├── Tutorials               # Code for tutorials I have followed along.
-    └── README.md
+    ├── Deep Learning           # Code for Deep Learning projects.
+Focused mainly on Tensorflow and/or Keras └── README.md

 ## Programming Language